image-js/image-js-docs/docs/Features/Analysis/Solidity.md

 sidebar_position: 90
 ---

-_Measure of the compactness of a region or object, calculated as the ratio of its area to the area of its convex hull._
+_Measure of the compactness of a region or object._

 The solidity describes the extent to which a shape is convex or concave.
 It is calculated through this formula.